2021 Buffalo Bills season: Week 9: at Jacksonville Jaguars

 The Bills entered this game as 14.5-point favorites over the 1–6 Jacksonville Jaguars.
 Nevertheless, the game was a defensive struggle, with neither team finding the end zone.
 Despite outgaining Jacksonville by 83 yards, the Bills lost the turnover battle 1–3, with all of their turnovers coming from quarterback Josh Allen (two interceptions and a lost fumble).
 Allen was sacked four times for 35 yards, and Buffalo was penalized 12 times for 118 yards.
 After allowing field goals on each of their first two drives, the Jaguars defense had their way with the Bills offensive line, which was missing Jon Feliciano and Spencer Brown due to injury.
-Notably, Josh Allen's namesake on the Jaguars sacked, intercepted, and recovered a fumble from his Bills counterpart.
-Jacksonville pulled off one of the biggest upsets in NFL history, defeating the Bills 9–6 and winning their first game in North America since Week 1 of the 2020 season.
+Notably, Josh Allen's namesake on the Jaguars sacked, intercepted, and recovered a fumble from his Bills counterpart, marking the first time in NFL history where a defensive player had done all of this to a quarterback with the same name.
+Jacksonville pulled off one of the biggest upsets of the season, defeating Buffalo 9–6 and winning their first game in North America since Week 1 of the 2020 season.
 With the stunning loss, Buffalo fell to 5–3, with their division lead over the New England Patriots shrinking to just half a game.